robixnai/hands-api/README.md

 # hands-api
 API REST with NodeJS and MongoDB.
-Import CSV file into mongo database
+Import CSV file held in the "assets" directory to the mongo database.

 ## Want to use this project?